 - Use a rubber spatula and scrape the sides and bottom of the bowl.
 Mix again for only about 10 to 15 seconds.

-- Check the color, if it needs to be more pink, add in another drop or two of the gel food coloring.
-(The batter will need to be a bit brighter than you want the baked cake to be, since the cake will darken a bit and become more golden and may over power a super light pink color.)
+- Check the color, if it needs to be pinker, add in another drop or two of the gel food coloring.
+(The batter will need to be a bit brighter than you want the baked cake to be since the cake will become more golden brown and may overpower a subtle light pink color.)
 Mix until the food coloring is well incorporated, but be careful not to mix too long here, or it will affect your cake's texture.

-- Once cooled, add buttercream.
+- Once cooled, add buttercream frosting.

 For the buttercream:

-Don’t Forget to Pin it for Later!
+Don’t Forget to Pin it Below!